Weekend Eatinerary: Eumundi

-Take a quick flight or road trip north of Brisbane and discover a thriving foodie town that’s blessed with both coastal cool beaches and country farm hospitality.
-Pack your stretchy pants and head to Bundy for a foodie escape!
+Take a quick flight or road trip north of Brisbane and discover a thriving foodie town that’s blessed with both coastal cool and country hospitality.

-Cheers to the weekend at Bargara Brewing Company and head to the brewhouse for beers and wood-fired pizza to kick-start your weekend right.
+Cheers to the weekend at Bargara Brewing Company, and head to the brewhouse for beers and wood-fired pizza to kick-start your weekend.
 With so many craft beers to choose from, opt for a tasting paddle and try brews with quirky names like Thirsty Turtle, Rusty Roo and Drunk Fish!

-Rise and shine and head to The Pocket Storehouse and line up with the locals for the best sourdough, treats and coffee in town.
-This hole in the wall bakery has a cult following and once you’ve tasted the sourdough cinnamon scrolls you’ll know why.
+Rise and shine and head to The Pocket Storehouse to line up with the locals for the best sourdough, treats, and coffee in town.
+This hole-in-the-wall bakery has a cult following, and once you’ve tasted the sourdough cinnamon scrolls you’ll know why.

-A must-do for any foodie is jump on one of Suzie’s Bundy Food Tours visiting farms and food-related businesses such as coffee roasters, butchers, seafood markets, bakeries, distilleries and breweries.
-You’ve never met a more passionate bunch of farmers and producers and really gives you an appreciation of where our food comes from and renewed love and support for our farmers.
+A must-do for any foodie is to jump on one of Suzie’s Bundy Food Tours, visiting farms and food-related businesses such as coffee roasters, butchers, seafood markets, bakeries, distilleries and breweries.
+You’ve never met a more passionate bunch of farmers and producers, and they really give you an appreciation of where food comes from and a renewed love and support for our farmers.

-Bundaberg isn’t just about rum, there’s gin too!
-Founded by former Bundaberg Rum Master Distiller Rick Prosser, Kalki Moon is a family owned and operated business producing some top shelf gin that’s definitely worth a detour.
+Bundaberg isn’t just about rum – there’s gin there too!
+Founded by former Bundaberg Rum Master Distiller Rick Prosser, Kalki Moon is a family-owned and operated business producing sometop-shelff gin that’s definitely worth a detour.
 The cellar door is open Tuesday-Sunday and offer free guided tours and tastings, because they’re good like that.
-Keep an eye out for their upcoming events, we had the pleasure of attending their ‘Let the Night be Gin’ event for Winterfeast and it was epic!
-A long table dinner in the distillery with premium gin cocktails, blend your own experience and bottle of our group-blended gin sent to us after the event.
-How good is that?
-See the website for details!

 You’re spoiled for choice for brunch spots in Bundy.
 If you’re staying out at Bargara, don’t miss the Windmill Café.
-Yep, it’s actually housed in a windmill with no apparent links to Holland; but just go with it, you won’t regret it.
-The menu is a masterful mix showcasing local producers and our Windmill Stack with seared roasted haloumi, Barritt’s Bacon, poached local free-range eggs and drenched in Bronnie’s Worcestershire Sauce was sublime!
+Yep, it’s actually housed in a windmill with no apparent links to Holland; but just go with it.
+The menu is a masterful mix showcasing local producers and the Windmill Stack with seared haloumi, Barritt’s bacon, poached local free-range eggs, and Bronnie’s Worcestershire Sauce was sublime!

 In town, Indulge Café also celebrates local producers who are passionate about quality.
-Their breakfast and lunch menu is dotted with mentions of local producers like One Little Farm, Bundaginga and Tinaberries; many you’ll now know from your Bundy Food Tour, feel like a local yet?
-The menu is inventive and inviting, it’s all good and the French Toast with One Little Farm’s fresh strawberries, bundy lime curd, blueberry crush, ice-cream and Bundaginga crumble is totally Insta-worthy.
+Their breakfast and lunch menu is dotted with mentions of local producers like One Little Farm, Bundaginga and Tinaberries; many you’ll now know from your Bundy Food Tour!
+The menu is inventive and inviting, and the French toast with One Little Farm’s fresh strawberries, Bundy lime curd, blueberry crush, ice cream and Bundaginga crumble is totally Insta-worthy.